serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

                </ServiceManifest>
           {% endhighlight %}

-That declares a Stateless service.
-The entrypoint is our Web.exe binary. we set the working directory to `Codebase`. it's our binary folder in the service fabric package, and we pass some arguments to it.
+This xml declares a Stateless service.
+The `EntryPoint` is our `Web.exe` binary.
+We set the working directory to `Codebase`.
+Codebase points to our binary folder in the service fabric package.
+We also pass it some arguments.
-The Endpoint node defines where service fabric will find our service.
+The `Endpoint` node defines where service fabric will find our service.
-We define an http endpoint that listens on port 3000 (the same as we passed as argument to our app), and a PathSuffix that I am going to explain in the last part of this post.
+We define an http endpoint that listens on port 3000, and a PathSuffix that I am going to explain in the last part of this post.
+I see the Endpoint definition as telling the Service Fabric runtime how to contact our application. if your web app listens on port 3000, you will need to define port 3000 here.
-From there, you have all the elements. if you have a cluster running locally, you can [right-click-publish](https://twitter.com/robpearson/status/731865398828630019)... shivers...
+From there, you have all the elements. if you have a cluster running locally, you can [right-click-publish](https://twitter.com/robpearson/status/731865398828630019)...
+Shivers...
 Once it is deployed, navigate to `http://localhost:3000/Myapp/Web` and TADA your app is there.
 Beautiful isn't it?

 ## The last step: play nice with the Reverse Proxy